Skip to main content

 PhD Student

-Advised by: Dr. Kevin Butler University of Florida
+Advised by: Kevin Butler

-Research Interests: Censorship measurement and user experiences with deepfake audio
+Censorship measurement and user experiences with deepfake audio

 Anna is currently in her second year of pursuing a PhD at the University of Florida.
 She grew up in Albuquerque, New Mexico, before venturing off to college.
 She earned a Bachelor of Science degree at Harding University.
 After completing her undergraduate studies, Anna’s passion for service and exploration led her to join the Peace Corp, where she spent two impactful years as a teacher in Ghana.
-Upon her return, Ana was so inspired to merge her background in computer science with her passion for humanitarian efforts.
+Upon her return, Anna was so inspired to merge her background in computer science with her passion for humanitarian efforts.

 Anna’s motivation drove her to further her education and pursue a PhD.
 Anna is eager to combine her technical expertise with her drive for human interest work, as she strives to make a positive difference in the world.